 Just imagine what that did for his credit, not to mention any of his future credit applications.
 Listen to his story to see how he achieved these results and how you can do the same.

 It started off when our reader hit some rough economic times in his life.
 He became unemployed after his employer tanked, and you guessed it — he couldn’t keep up with his bills without the steady income.

 He started charging basic living expenses, and when he wasn’t able to make any payments, his credit cards were sent to collections.

-Life then became an endless stream of phone calls from collection agencies (like Midland Credit Management).
+Life then became an endless stream of phone calls from debt collectors.
 Not knowing what else to do, he decided to file for bankruptcy.

 How to Get Midland Credit Management Removed from You Credit Report

-For years after his bankruptcy, our reader was denied home loans and auto loans because his credit score was too low.
-After receiving multiple rejections, he finally confided in a friend, who told him about Lexington Law Firm.
+For years after his bankruptcy, our reader was denied home loans and auto loans because of poor credit.
+After receiving multiple rejections, he finally confided in a friend, who told him about Lexington Law.
 The friend didn’t just mention it in a casual aside, he ranted and raved about how awesome they were.

 This was a close friend whose life story was very similar to our reader’s, so he decided to set his skepticism aside.
 Thankfully his friend insisted and showed him actual physical documents that proved what he was saying.
 After reading through them, he knew right then that he had to give them a try.
 Our reader went home and got online.

 He called (800)220-0084 and spoke to a credit professional who was friendly, understanding and beyond knowledgeable.
 He signed up, and after approximately three weeks, he began to receive letters from credit bureaus stating that negative accounts had been removed from his credit reports!